-Problem/Symptom Possible Cause Solution or Explanation Picture width not correct The aspect ratio is not set correctly.
-Change aspect ratio in the setup menu.
-Input switches by itself The router control is on.
-Turn off router control in the setup menu.
-No communications on remote (RCU) port The baud rate is not correct.
-Select the proper RCU baud rate.
-No communications on Ethernet port The IP address is incorrect.
+Problem/Symptom Possible Cause Solution or Explanation No communications on Ethernet port The IP address is incorrect.
 Provide the correct IP address in setup menu.
-Incorrect Ethernet cable.
-For a direct connection, use a crossover cable.
+Incorrect Ethernet cable For a direct connection, use a crossover cable.
 For a network connection, use a standard Ethernet cable.

-If the problem still exists after troubleshooting the TVM, see Section 1, "Service Support," for further instructions.
+If the problem still exists after troubleshooting the TVM, see "Service and Support" on page 12 for further instructions.